Build a Database Server

 Implement different kinds of joins to query across multiple tables.

-Be able to run and type check aggregate functions including SUM and COUNT.
+Be able to run and type check aggregate functions such as SUM and COUNT.

 PART II - A Real Server